smwindecker/biomass.carbon/README.md

 * or manually by clicking [here](https://github.com/smwindecker/biomass.carbon/archive/master.zip).

 ## Setting up Docker
 Docker sets up a virtual machine.
 This ensures you have the appropriate software and package versions installed to rerun this analysis without error.
-You'll first need to install [docker](https://www.docker.com/products/overview), and then install the image we have created.
+You'll first need to install [docker](https://www.docker.com/get-docker), and then install the image we have created.
 You can do this in two ways:

 1. Pull the docker image we have already created:
 ```
 docker pull smwindecker/biomass.carbon
 ```

-2. Rebuild the image from scratch (this option is slower).
+2. Rebuild the image from scratch (this option is slower) from the dockerfile included in this repository.
 To do this open a terminal, navigate to the repository for this project that you downloaded on your home computer, and run:
 ```
 docker build -t biomass.carbon .